pluralsight/guides/in-review/ruby-ruby-on-rails/ruby-on-rails-nested-attributes/article.md

 end
 ```

-On the JavaScript side I use a jQuery to find every element with the name
+On the JavaScript side I use jQuery to find every element with the name
 attribute set to `new_record` and replace it with a timestamp.
 This solves a
-problem when you are adding more than one new record, both will have the same
+problem when you are adding more than one new record, both would have the same
 id (`new_record`).

 ```javascript